-PIP is a package management for python based softwares, PIP actually is a recursive acronym for ‘PIP installs python’ or ‘PIP install packages’.
-Using PIP, we can install install, uninstall the python based packages along with their required dependencies.
+PIP is a package manager for python-based software, PIP actually is a recursive acronym for 'PIP installs python' or 'PIP install packages'.
+Using PIP, we can install, uninstall the python based packages along with their required dependencies.
 Many of the packages can also be found at PyPI (Python Package Index).

 In this tutorial, we will discuss how we can install PIP on our CentOS & Ubuntu machines.